onefoursix/streamsets-job-template-service/README.md

 </BR>

-- Insert a record into the <code>job_template</code> table like this that includes the StreamSets Job Template ID, as well as the static parameters for the source, and a StreamSets Connection ID for the target:
+- Insert a record into the <code>job_template</code> table similar that includes the StreamSets Job Template ID, as well as any static parameters and connections for the source and destination.
+For example, for the <code>REST API to Google Cloud Storage</code> Job Template I will insert this record:

 ```
 insert into streamsets.job_template(